-Mr. Penn will have principal management responsibility for PennantPark Investment Advisers as its Managing Member.
+Mr. Penn will have principal management responsibility for Pennant Investment Advisers as its managing partner.
 Mr. Penn has more than 20 years of experience in mezzanine lending, leveraged finance, private equity and distressed debt investing.
 Through his tenure at Apollo Investment Management, he also has direct experience in successfully capitalizing, staffing and managing a publicly traded business development company.
-Mr. Efrat serves as our Chief Financial Officer and Treasurer and is also a Managing Director of PennantPark Administration.
-He has extensive experience in finance and administration of registered investment companies, having served for a decade as a Director at BlackRock, LLC, a leading investment firm.
-Our investment adviser has three experienced investment professionals, in addition to Mr. Penn, who are partners of the firm.
-These investment professionals, Messrs.
-Chang, Giannetti and Williams, have a combined 44 years of experience in the mezzanine, private equity and leveraged finance businesses.
-Mr. Chang was previously a Founding Member and Principal of Audax Mezzanine from 2000 through 2007.
-Mr. Giannetti previously served as Partner in the private equity firm of Wilton Ivy Partners from 2004 through 2007.
-Mr. Williams was most recently a Managing Director at UBS Investment Bank in its Leveraged Finance and Financial Sponsors Group.
+Mr. Penn intends to dedicate the vast majority of his time to managing Pennant and Pennant Investment Advisor.
+In addition, Pennant Investment Advisers intends to hire additional investment professionals who, we expect, will possess a broad range of transactional, financial, managerial and investment skills.

-We believe that this experience, together with the expertise of the investment professionals of our investment adviser in raising capital, investing in debt and equity securities and managing investments in companies, will afford PennantPark a competitive advantage in identifying and investing in middle-market companies.
-We and our investment adviser intend to hire additional investment professionals with skills applicable to our business plan, including experience in middle-market investing, leveraged and mezzanine finance and capital markets.
+Through his investment experience, we believe Mr. Penn has developed a strong reputation in the capital markets.
+We believe that this experience, together with his expertise in raising capital, investing in debt and equity securities and managing investments in companies, will afford Pennant a competitive advantage in identifying and investing in middle-market companies.
+Mr. Penn has committed to invest directly and indirectly, through a family trust, approximately \$ million in shares of Pennant as part of this offering.

-Mr. Penn, our other officers and directors and the managers of our investment adviser have invested or committed to invest, directly and indirectly, an aggregate of approximately \$6.0 million in 400,000 shares of PennantPark prior to this offering.